-Remember that feeling when you stare into a fire and can't look away.
-Imagine that, now multiply by 10.
-Volcanoes may be deadly, destructive and immensely powerful, but they're also awesome and mesmerising.
-Best of all, a lot of the world's volcanoes are relatively easy to explore.
+Okay, so volcanoes can be deadly, destructive and immensely powerful, but they're also awesome and mesmerising.
+They might not have crossed your mind as a destination before, but a lot of the world's volcanoes are relatively easy to explore.

 Location: Tanna Island, Vanuatu